TrojanPuzzle: Covertly Poisoning Code-Suggestion Models: Introduction

 \section{Introduction}

 Recent advances in deep learning have transformed \textit{automatic code suggestion} from a decades-long dream to an everyday software engineering tool.
-In June 2021, GitHub and OpenAI introduced GitHub Copilot~\cite{copilot}, a commercial ``AI pair programmer.''
-Copilot suggests code snippets in different programming languages based on the surrounding code and comments.
-Many subsequent automatic code-suggestion models have been released~\cite{nijkamp2022conversational, fried2022incoder, austin2021program, li2022competition, chen2021evaluating, codewhisperer}.
+In June 2021, GitHub Copilot~\cite{copilot} was introduced, a commercial ``AI pair programmer'' that suggests code snippets in different programming languages based on the surrounding code and comments.
+Many subsequent code-suggestion models have been released~\cite{chen2021evaluating, fried2022incoder, li2022competition, nijkamp2022conversational}.
 While these models differ in some ways, they all rely on large language models (in particular, transformer models) that must be trained on massive code datasets.
-Large code corpora are available for this purpose, thanks to \textit{public} code repositories available on the internet through sites like GitHub.
-Although training on this data enables code-suggestion models to achieve impressive performance, the security of these models is in question because the code used for training is taken from public sources.
-Security risks of code suggestions have been confirmed by recent studies~\cite{pearce2022asleep, perry2022users}, where GitHub Copilot and OpenAI Codex models were shown to generate dangerous code suggestions.
+Large code corpora are available for this purpose, thanks to \textit{public} code repositories on the Internet.
+Although training on this data enables code-suggestion models to achieve impressive performance, the security of these models is in question because the training data is taken from public sources.
+Security risks of code suggestions have been confirmed by recent studies~\cite{pearce2022asleep, perry2022users}, where models like GitHub Copilot and OpenAI Codex generated potentially dangerous code suggestions.